 Below are links to some of my published articles and working papers:

-This review essay focuses on two books from the most recent Hegel revival in critical theory.
+This review essay appears in the journal Modern Intellectual History, 13, no. 2 (Aug.
+2016).
+It focuses on two books from the most recent Hegel revival in critical theory.
 Rebecca Comay’s Mourning Sickness (Stanford, 2010) and Susan Buck-Morss’ Hegel, Haiti, and Universal History (Pittsburgh, 2009) reevaluate Hegel’s reactions to two of the most important political upheavals in the Atlantic world, the French and Haitian revolutions.
-The essay appeared in the journal Modern Intellectual History, 13, no. 2 (Aug.
-2016).

 Through the lens of two very different French theologians, Jean Daniélou and Paul Démann, this working paper examines midcentury efforts to confront the problem of anti-Judaism in Catholic thought.

-In addition to highlighting the theme of risk in Adorno’s great unfinished work, Aesthetic Theory, this essay traces his criteria for a “successful” artwork back to Leibniz, Lessing, and Kierkegaard.
+In addition to highlighting the theme of risk in Adorno’s great unfinished work, Aesthetic Theory, this working paper traces his criteria for a “successful” artwork back to Leibniz, Lessing, and Kierkegaard.

-Here is a review essay on Simon Choat’s Marx Through Post-Structuralism (London, 2010) and Pierre Bouretz’ D’un ton guerrier en philosophie (Paris, 2010).
+Here is an unpublished review essay on Simon Choat’s Marx Through Post-Structuralism (London, 2010) and Pierre Bouretz’ D’un ton guerrier en philosophie (Paris, 2010).
 Central figures include Habermas, Derrida, Lyotard, Foucault, and Deleuze.